 - Plus all the slopes and staircases leading to the beach.

 - Owners who take their dogs into these areas will be liable to an on-the-spot fine.

-You can take your dog onto the beach:
+You CAN take your dog onto the beach –

 Dogs on Leads on the Promenade